-Keeping an eye on your email performance metrics will not only give you an insight into how your customers are engaging with your emails but also give you an idea of what kind of emails to send.
+Keeping an eye on your email performance metrics will give insight into how your customers engage with your emails and what kind of emails to send.
 And when you do that, your email campaigns will generate higher sales and ROI.

 Use an email marketing automation tool

 It takes a lot of time to write a single great email.
-Therefore, it’s practically impossible to ensure everything when you also have a business to manage.
+Therefore, ensuring everything is practically impossible when you also have a business to manage is impossible.